-By following the steps below, you should be able to determine if the issue is the result of code from another plugin.
+By following the steps below, you should be able to determine if the issue you’re experiencing is the result of code from another plugin.

 1. Take a Site Backup

 Before you get started, be sure to take a backup of your site.
 This is always a good precaution before making changes to your theme or plugins.

 2. Deactivate All Other Plugins

 Once you’ve finished backing up your site, go to the Plugins page.
 There, you’ll need to select all your plugins except WPForms (and WPForms addons).
 Then open the Bulk Actions dropdown at the top of the page and choose Deactivate.

 When you click the Apply button, WordPress will deactivate all the selected plugins at once.

 Once you’ve deactivated all your plugins except for WPForms, you’ll need to check if the problem persists.
 If you still see the issue, you’ll know there wasn’t a plugin conflict and can move on to testing your theme.

 If the issue is fixed, however, the next step is to determine which specific plugin was triggering it.
 To do so, you’ll need to reactivate each plugin one by one.

 Each time you activate another plugin, check on the issue again.
 To accomplish this, it’s easiest to keep two browser tabs or windows open, one showing the Plugins page and the other showing the issue location.

 When the issue reappears, you’ll know the most recently activated plugin is the cause of the conflict.

 Checking for Theme Conflicts

 If the issue still persists after troubleshooting for a plugin conflict, the next step is to see if the issue stems from your site’s theme.

 These themes are fairly simple and follow strict standards, which makes them good for testing.
 If you’re already using one of these themes, then switch to one you’ve never used before.